Report suspicious emails received in your McGill Inbox

 info

-Depending on the version you use, the report buttons might look slightly different, but the experience will be the same.
+Depending on the version of Outlook you use, the report buttons may be in a slightly different location, but the experience will be the same.

 iOS or Android